-The IP Settings panel in the right-hand section provides the following parameters:
+The IP Settings panel in the right-hand section provides the following options:

-- IP Group.
-This combo box should contain a short description of the selected prefix.
-Setting the same IP group for more than one subnet will allow you to easily generate combined reports. - IP Graphs.
-If set to "Yes," the Console will collect graph data for every IP contained in the selected prefix. - IP Accounting.
-If set to "Yes," the Console will save daily accounting data for each IP contained in the selected prefix.
+- IP Group This combo box should contain a short description of the selected prefix.
+Setting the same IP group for more than one subnet will allow you to easily generate combined reports. - IP Graphs If set to "Yes," the Console will collect graph data for every IP contained in the selected prefix. - IP Accounting If set to "Yes," the Console will save daily accounting data for each IP contained in the selected prefix.

+The Storage Requirements column indicates the necessary disk space for each Sniffing Sensor or Flow Sensor interface.
 Enabling IP graphs and IP accounting for very large prefixes (e.g. 0.0.0.0/0) is probably going to generate useless data that can potentially overload the system.

-The Comments panel allows you to write a comment for the selected Prefix.
+The Comments panel allows you to write a comment for the selected prefix.
 It is not visible elsewhere.